All Episodes

 We walk into that which we cannot yet see.

-Say it plain that many have died for this day.
+Say it plain, that many have died for this day.

-Who laid the train tracks, raised the bridges, picked the cotton and the lettuce, built brick by brick, the glittering edifices they would then keep clean and work inside of.
+Sing the names of the dead who brought us here, who laid the train tracks, raised the bridges, picked the cotton and the lettuce, built brick by brick the glittering edifices they would then keep clean and work inside of.

-I know what that's about.
+Well, I know what that's about, but starting about picking lettuce.

-Yeah, and the same bunch...
+Yeah, in the same bunch.

 Your crowd, Ms. Alexander, told us to take the pesticides out of it so that people now get sick.